Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 public static void locationsDisplayed(final List<String> mboxNames, final TargetParameters targetParameters)
 ```

-* _mboxNames_ is a list of mbox locations for which display notification is to be sent to Target.
+* _mboxNames_ is a list of the mbox locations for which the display notification will be sent to Target.
 * _targetParameters_ is the configured `TargetParameters` for the request.

 #### Example